 Internal control in relation to financial reporting

 The board of directors of SpareBank 1 SMN has issued guidelines for the group’s financial reporting.
-They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the bank’s EC holders and the securities market in general.
-Group Finance is headed by the finance director and is organised independently of the business areas.
-The unit attends to financial reporting at both parent-bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries.
+They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, timely and simultaneous information to the bank’s EC holders and the securities market in general.
+Group Finance is headed by the finance director and is organised independently of the business lines.
+The unit attends to financial reporting at both parent-bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business lines and subsidiaries.
 The finance director assesses the business areas’ financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the group’s overall financial objectives.
 The finance director reports directly to the group CEO.

 The bank’s Accounts Department and Finance Department are organised under Group Finance and prepare financial reports for the group.
 The departments see to it that reports are made in conformity with applicable legislation, accounting standards, the group’s accounting policies and the board of directors’ guidelines.

-Group Finance has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
+Group Finance has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up on and rectified as and when they occur.
 A number of control measures have been established to ensure that all financial reporting is correct, valid and complete.